khulnasoft/tracker/docs/docs/outputs/output-options.md

 # Output Options

-Tracker supports different output options for customizing the way events are printed.
+Tracee supports different output options for customizing the way events are printed.
 For a complete list of available options.

 Available options: